Utility bills in the UK: how are they calculated?

 🏠 Council tax

-Council tax is a tax that is charged by local authorities in the UK to fund public services.
+Council Tax is a charge levied by local authorities in the UK to fund public services.
 The amount of council tax you pay is calculated based on the value of your property, with discounts available for sole occupants and full-time students, among others.
 Each property in the United Kingdom is assigned a Council Tax band ranging from A to H, based on its 1991 market value.

 Table showing UK council tax valuation bands